jeju5/management/cs/aws/aws_developer.md

 * AWS CodeDeploy
   * Compatiable with other management tools: AWS CodePipeline, Jenkins, Puppet, and ... etc.
   * CodeDeploy vs ElasticBeanStalk.
 (ElasticBeanStalk is more of bigger end-to-end delivery service where code deploy is deployment specific service)
-  * Two Deployment Options
-    * In-Place(Rolling) Deployment
-      * Rolling Update
-      * Each instance stops an app when doing an upgrade installation.
-      * Only Ec2 and On-premise (Not Lambda)
-      * To roll back, you have to re-deploy older version.
-    * Blue/Green Deployment
-      * Blue is active(current) version instances
-      * Green is new version instances
-      * No Performance Down Issue

 * Deployment Group
   * "deployment destination"
   * A set of EC2 instances or Lambda functions where you will deploy new software.

 * CodeDeploy agent
   * program that runs code deploy tasks in terminal

 * You can store revision codes in S3.

+* AWS CodeDeploy & EC2/OnPremise
+  * CodeDeployDefault.AllAtOnce: Deploys up to all instances at a time (as many as possible).
+  * CodeDeployDefault.HalfAtATime: Deploys to up to half of the instances at a time.
+  * CodeDeployDefault.OneAtATime: Deploys the application revision to only one instance at a time.
+  * AllAtOnce, HalfAtATime, OneAtATime options are then provided with following two options
+    * In-Place(Rolling) Deployment
+      * Rolling Update
+      * Each instance stops an app when doing an upgrade installation.
+    * Blue/Green Deployment
+      * Create a new instance and swap it.
+      * Blue is active(current) version instances.
+      * Green is new version instances.
+      * No Performance Down.

+* AWS CodeDeploy & Lambda
+  * CodeDeploy provides three options for Lambda deployment
+    * Canary: Traffic is shifted in two increments.
+      * ex) Canary10Percent10Minutes -> +3% at 4mins & +6% at 10min (for example)
+    * Linear: Traffic is shifted in equal increments.
+      * ex) Linear10PercentEvery10Minutes -> +10% at 10min -> +20% at 20min -> ...
+    * All-at-once: All traffic is shifted from the original Lambda function to the updated Lambda function version at once.

 * AppSpecFile (appspec.yaml)
   * Defines parameters used for CodeDeploy.
   1. For Lambda Deployment
     * Lambda appspec can be written in YAML or JSON
     * three sections required (version, resources and hooks).
       1. version: reserved for future use (currently 0.0 is allowed only)
       2. resources: properties(name, alias, currentVersion, TargetVersion) of Lambda to deploy
       3. hooks (=Lambda Operations)
           * Lambda to run during deployment.
 You can specify point of time to execute each Lambda.
             ```
             new Lambda Created
             BeforeAllowTraffic
             AllowTraffic         (=trafficRerouted to new Lambda)
             AfterAllowTraffic
             ```
             * BeforeAllowTraffic: point of time before traffic is routed to newly deployed Lambda. (validate Lambda is deployed correctly)
             * AfterAllowTraffic: point of time after traffic is routed to newly deployed Lambda. (validate Lambda is functioning correctly)
   2. For EC2/OnPremises Deployment
     * EC2/OnPremise appspec can be only written in YAML (not JSON)
       ```
       appsepc.yml should be in in the root directory of app for EC2/OnPremises Deployment.

       Typical Setup:
         appspec.yml
         /scripts
         /config
         /src
       ```
     * three sections required (version, resources and hooks).
       1. version: reserved for future use (currently 0.0 is allowed only)
       2. os: OS you are using
       3. files: location of file to be copied from and to (source & destination)
       4. hooks: Lifecycle Hooks to run during deployment.
 You can specify point of time to execute each Script.
         ```
         7: blocktraffic.applicationstop.downloadbundle.install.applicationstart.validateservice.allowtraffic

         * BeforeBlockTraffic: Run tasks on instances before they are deregistered from a load balancer
         * BlockTraffic: Deregister instances from a load balancer
         * AfterBlockTraffic: Run tasks on instances after they are deregistered from a load balancer

         * ApplicationStop: stop app to prepare for new version deployment
         * DownloadBundle: copy app revision files to temp location
         * BeforeInstall: before Install
         * Install: Codedeploy agent copies the app revision files from temp location to correct location
         * AfterInstall: after Install
         * ApplicationStart: start app for new version deployment
         * ValidateService: after app is started (last deployment lifecycle event where you can do something)

         --------------------------deployment end--------------------------

         * BeforeAllowTraffic: Run tasks on instances before they are egistered from a load balancer
         * AllowTraffic: register instances from a load balancer (last!last! lifecycle that is reserved for code deploy)
         * AfterAllowTraffic: Run tasks on instances after they are registered from a load balancer
         ```
         ```
         example

         hooks:
           BeforeInstall:
           - location: scripts/unzipResource.sh
           - location: scripts/unzipData.sh
           AfterInstall:
           - location: scripts/runTests.sh
             timeout: 180
           ApplicationStart:
           - location: scripts/runUnitTests.sh
             timeout: 1800
           ValidateService:
           - location: scripts/runIntegrationTests.sh
             timeout: 1800
             runas: deployUser
         ```

 * AWS CodePipeline
   * overall build/deploy management tool